oluwahiyanu/fluentbit-azure-logging/README.md

 ### ✅ Step 2: Configure Fluent Bit

-In `fluent-bit/fluent-bit.conf`, replace the placeholders:
+In `fluent-bit/fluent-bit.conf`, replace the placeholders with your actual values:

 ```ini
 [OUTPUT]